fau-is/IntroCS/Anagrams/README.md

 ## Libraries
 Note that you can use the <cs50.h> library at your free will for functions such as get_string() etc. However, this is not necessary! you can also use functions included in the <stdio.h> library such as fgets()!.
-You can find functions that will help you with this in the <ctype.h> library.
+You find functions that will help you with this task in the \<ctype.h\> library.
-Other than that all the Libraries you need are included in the Header already.
+Other than that all the libraries you need are included in the header already.

-If you don't know which library contains what function, you can find a Plethora of documentation for C libraries in the actual CS50 documentation, GeekForGeeks and W3Schools.
+If you don't know which library contains what function, you find a plethora of documentation for C libraries in the actual CS50 documentation, GeekForGeeks and W3Schools.

 {% next "Spoiler: Algorithmic approach" %}
 ***Note***: This is only one way to the solution, there are many more.